What they don't tell you about living on the road

 You'll have an instant connection with other RVers.

 RVers are some of the nicest people that you will ever meet.
 We’ve made great friends that are both young and old, and from all backgrounds.
+It is really easy to make meaningful relationships with people while on the road.
 RVing really brings everyone together!

-Plus, whenever we meet new RVers, it’s as though we are long lost friends.
-There’s always an instant connection, lots of laughs after just a few moments of meeting each other, and going our separate ways (a normal thing in RV life) is always a sad time.
+Plus, whenever we meet new RVers, it’s as though we are long lost friend or even family members.
+There’s always an instant connection, lots of laughs after just a few moments of meeting each other, and going our separate ways (a normal thing in RV life).
+While my husband and I make a concerted effort to stay in touch via email, it’s always sad to say goodbye.

 When we first started RVing (literally like a week in), we had a young couple knock on our door and ask us if we wanted to hang out with them for drinks that night.
 We had never met them before, but they said they saw us come into the campground and that they wanted to hang out.